dchenk/msgp/README.md

 will fail to compile.
 - The `chan` and `func` fields and types are ignored as well as un-exported fields.
 - Encoding of `interface{}` is limited to built-ins or types that have explicit encoding methods.
 - Maps must have `string` keys.
 This is intentional (as it preserves JSON interoperability).
 Although non-string map keys are not forbidden by the MessagePack standard, many serializers impose this restriction.
-(It also means *any* well-formed `struct` can be de-serialized into a `map[string]interface{}`.)
-The only exception to this rule is that the deserializers will allow you to read map keys encoded as `bin` types, since some legacy encodings permitted this.
+(It also means *any* well-formed `struct` can be decoded into a
+`map[string]interface{}`.)
+The only exception to this rule is that the decoders will allow you to read map keys encoded as `bin` types, since some legacy encodings permitted this.
 (However, those values will still be cast to Go `string`s, and they will be converted to `str` types when re-encoded.
 It is the responsibility of the user to ensure that map keys are UTF-8 safe in this case.)
 The same rules hold true for JSON translation.

 If the output compiles, then there's a pretty good chance things are fine.
 (Plus, we generate tests for you.)
 Please file an issue if you think the generator is writing broken code.